VectorInstitute/vector-inference/docs/user_guide.md

 ### `launch` command

-The `launch` command allows users to deploy a model as a slurm job.
+The `launch` command allows users to launch a OpenAI-compatible model inference server as a slurm job.
 If the job successfully launches, a URL endpoint is exposed for the user to send requests for inference.

 We will use the Llama 3.1 model as example, to launch an OpenAI compatible inference server for Meta-Llama-3.1-8B-Instruct, run: